Koffidanh/nbote-taker/README.md

   # Note Taker
   ![badge](https://img.shields.io/badge/License-MIT-brightgreen)
  ## The Repository
  This 'Note Taker' was created to generate to help the user to organism his /her daily life or work.
+[Note Taker](https://limitless-hamlet-20887.herokuapp.com/)

    ## Table of Contents
    ### * [Installation](#installation)